Procedure Guide ·Vet Visit ·2026

 2What vaccines does my cat need?

-All cats need FVRCP (feline rhinotracheitis, calicivirus, panleukopenia) and rabies.
-FeLV is recommended for outdoor cats or those exposed to FeLV-positive housemates.
-Your vet will tailor a schedule to your cat's lifestyle.
+All cats need FVRCP and rabies.
+FeLV for outdoor cats or FeLV-exposed ones.
+Your vet tailors the schedule to your cat's lifestyle.

 3My indoor cat never goes outside - does it still need vet visits?

 Yes.
-Indoor cats still develop dental disease, kidney disease, diabetes, and hyperthyroidism.
-Obesity is especially common.
-Annual exams catch these early, and rabies vaccination is required by law in most states regardless of indoor status.
+Indoor cats develop dental disease, kidney disease, diabetes, hyperthyroidism, and obesity.
+Annual exams catch these early.
+Rabies vaccination is legally required in most states.

 4What should I tell the vet during the visit?

-Mention any changes in appetite, water intake, litter box habits, energy, or weight.
-Note any vomiting, coughing, or sneezing.
-Bring up any lumps or skin changes.
-The more information you share, the more complete the assessment.
+Mention changes in appetite, water intake, litter box, energy, weight.
+Note vomiting, coughing, sneezing.
+Bring up lumps or skin changes.
+More info = more complete assessment.

 5How do I get my cat to the vet without stress?

-Leave the carrier out at home so your cat gets used to it.
-Use pheromone spray (Feliway) 30 minutes before travel and cover the carrier with a towel.
-Ask about anti-anxiety medication for extremely stressed cats.
+Leave carrier out at home.
+Use pheromone spray (Feliway) 30 min before travel.
+Cover carrier with towel.
+Ask about anti-anxiety meds for severely stressed cats.

 6When should bloodwork be part of a routine visit?

-Most vets recommend baseline bloodwork around age 7, then annually for cats over 10.
-It checks kidney function, liver values, thyroid, and blood cell counts.
-Early detection of kidney disease or hyperthyroidism can add years to your cat's life.
+Baseline at age 7, then annually for cats over 10.
+Checks kidney, liver, thyroid, blood cells.
+Early detection adds years to your cat's life.

 7Does pet insurance cover routine vet visits?